Privacy Policy

 The “How We Share Your Personal Data” section above details how we share your Personal Data with third parties.

-EU Data Subject Rights
+EU and UK Data Subject Rights

 You have certain rights with respect to your Personal Data, including those set forth below.
 For more information about these rights, or to submit a request, please email us at legal@universaltennis.com.
 Please note that in some circumstances, we may not be able to fully comply with your request, such as if it is frivolous or extremely impractical, if it jeopardizes the rights of others, or if it is not required by law, but in those circumstances, we will still respond to notify you of such a decision.
 In some cases, we may also need to you to provide us with additional information, which may include Personal Data, if necessary to verify your identity and the nature of your request.